isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
                 <h2>Formation of Ministry of Environment</h2>
-            <p>On 16 September 1972, the Ministry of the Environment (ENV), to tackle issues such as pollution control, sewerage, drainage and environmental health.</p>
+            <p>On 16 September 1972, the Ministry of the Environment (ENV) was set up to tackle issues such as pollution control, sewerage, drainage and environmental health.
+The ENV office was located at Princess House. </p>
-                <h2>Drafting of Singapore Water Master Plan</h2>
-            <p>In the same year, Singapore's first Water Master Plan was drawn up.
-The plan outlined strategies for water resources to ensure a diversified and adequate supply that could meet future requirements.</p>
           </div>
           </div>
         </div>